MEDICAL IMAGING - 2020/1

 The learning and teaching methods include:

-24 hours lectures and tutorials (1, 2-hour lecture per week, and 2, 1-hour tutorials in the Semester)
+25 hours lectures and tutorials (1, 2-hour lecture per week; one, 1-hour tutorial in the Semester and one, two-hour tutorial at the end of Semester)

 18 hours of laboratory classes (6 sessions)